We stay up to date with Texas Real Estate Commission Continuing Education requirements so you don’t have to.

-If you are currently licensed and interested in obtaining a Texas real estate broker license, then simply review the educational requirements under Broker Qualifying Courses and select the course(s) you would like to complete.
+If you are currently licensed in Real Estate and interested in obtaining a Texas real estate broker license, then simply review the educational requirements under Broker Qualifying Courses and select the course(s) you would like to complete.

 Effective September 1, 2012, anyone applying for a Texas real estate broker license must have at least four years (48 months) of experience as a licensed real estate agent in Texas.
 Those four years must have taken place within five years (60 months) of the date of application.
 In addition, you must demonstrate no less than 3,600 points of qualifying practical experience obtained during four out of five years as required by paragraph 535.56(b) of the Rules of the Texas Real Estate Commission.